Sam837/Sales-Performance-Dashboard/README.md

 # Project Title
+`Optimizing Direct Marketing Campaigns for Bank Term Deposit Subscriptions.`

-`This program that prepares and processes a dataset from a Portuguese banking institution that contains information about direct marketing campaigns (phone calls) of a Portuguese banking institution from www.archive.ics.uci.edu.
-The purpose of this program is to analyze and find out a way to increase term deposit subscription.`
+`This project analyzes data from a Portuguese banking institution's direct marketing campaigns to identify key factors influencing term deposit subscriptions.
+The goal is to provide data-driven recommendations to optimize future marketing efforts and increase subscription rates.`

 ## Repository Outline